apache/datafusion-site/_posts/2024-08-06-datafusion-python-udf-comparisons.md

 ### Use Case 1: Scalar Function

 I have a DataFrame and a list of tuples that I’m interested in.
 I want to filter out the DataFrame to only have values that match those tuples from certain columns in the DataFrame.

+To give a concrete example, we will use data generated for the [TPC-H benchmarks](https://www.tpc.org/tpch/).
-For example, suppose I have a table of sales line items.
-There are many columns, but I am interested in three: a part key, supplier key, and return status.
+Suppose I have a table of sales line items.
+There are many columns, but I am interested in three: a part key (`p_partkey`), supplier key (`p_suppkey`), and return status (`p_returnflag`).
 I want only to return a DataFrame with a specific combination of these three values.
+That is, I want to know if part number 1530 from supplier 4031 was sold (not returned), so I want a specific combination of `p_partkey = 1530`, `p_suppkey = 4031`, and `p_returnflag = 'N'`.
+I have a small handful of these combinations I want to return.

 Probably the most ergonomic way to do this without UDF is to turn that list of tuples into a DataFrame itself, perform a join, and select the columns from the original DataFrame.
 If we were